-We asked the team at The Chefs Toolbox for their best tips on their stove-top pressure cookers used in conjunction with a thermo-cooker/ Thermomix and to help us answer some of the popular questions relating to electric pressure cookers vs. stove-top pressure cookers and also the benefits of pressure cooking compared to slow cooking.
+We asked the team for their best tips on their stove-top pressure cookers used in conjunction with a thermo-cooker/ Thermomix and to help us answer some of the popular questions relating to electric pressure cookers vs. stove-top pressure cookers and also the benefits of pressure cooking compared to slow cooking.

 Modern stove-top pressure cookers are a fantastic tool in the kitchen as they: